osrf/gazebo_tutorials/guided_i/tutorial5.md

   this->model = _model;

   // Get the first joint.
 We are making an assumption about the model
-  // haveing one joint that is the rotational joint. this->joint = _model->GetJoints()[0];
+  // having one joint that is the rotational joint. this->joint = _model->GetJoints()[0];

   // Setup a P-controller, with a gain of 0.1.